viswambhar-yasa/Pygeo/README.md

 to run all the tests for `pygeo`.

-Implenmented Tasks:
+Implemented Tasks:
 -----

-1. Implementated the missing `Ray` class.
+1. Implemented the missing `Ray` class.
 A [ray](https://en.wikipedia.org/wiki/Line_(geometry)#Ray) may be represented as its origin and a direction.

    1. Implemented an `__init__` method that takes the origin and direction as argument and stores them as attributes on the instance.
    1. Implemented a `__repr__` method.